facebookresearch/fairscale/README.md

             optimizer.step()

 if __name__ == "__main__":
-    # supposing that WORLD_SIZE and EPOCHS are somehow defined somewhere
+    # Supposing that WORLD_SIZE and EPOCHS are somehow defined somewhere
     mp.spawn(
         train,
         args=(